 Fun Fact: Nyepi day is Bali day of silence.
 This unique festival is only celebrated on Bali.
 The whole island is shut down, no travel, no lights or technology and the whole island fast for 24 hours.

 Nyepi, the Balinese New Year, is an unusual New Year Celebration.
+It falls on the dark moon of the spring equinox, in March.
 Instead of celebrating the New Year with fireworks and noisemakers, the deeply devout Balinese celebrate Nyepi in silence.

 As the sun sets on the day before Nyepi, Balinese converge on the main crossroad of their respective villages in a raucous celebration known as Pengerupukan, where villagers in Bali carry ogoh-ogoh (monsters) symbolizing evil spirits that burden people's lives.